Jmanicom/FractalGen/README.md

 Next, we need to compile the program in order to use it.
 In a terminal prompt, make sure you're in the 'src' project directory and run the following command:

-`g++ main.cpp util/event_handler.cpp -I util -I shaders -lsfml-graphics -lsfml-window -lsfml-system -lopengl32 -o FractalGen`
+`g++ main.cpp -I util -I shaders -lsfml-graphics -lsfml-window -lsfml-system -lopengl32 -o FractalGen`

 Then it can be run using `./FractalGen`.
-If all has been done properly, a window should appear along with the Mandelbrot Set rendering.
+If all has been done properly, a window should appear along with the Mandelbrot set rendering.
 I am currently working on compatibility of MacOS and making the software more accessible.

 ## Controls
 * Esc - Exit window